Thai and Cambodian leaders to meet in Malaysia for talks to end deadly border dispute

 Jirayu Huangsap said Acting Prime Minister Phumtham Wechayachai will attend Monday's talks in response to an invitation from Malaysian Prime Minister Anwar Ibrahim “to discuss peace efforts in the region.”

 The spokesperson also said Phumtham’s Cambodian counterpart Hun Manet will also attend the talks, though this was not immediately confirmed by the Cambodian side.
-He added that Anwar was acting in his capacity as chair of the Association of Southeast Asian Nations, which is held on an annual rotating basis by its 10 members.
+He added that Anwar was acting in his capacity as chair of the Association of Southeast Asian Nations, or ASEAN, held on an annual rotating basis by its 10 members.

 Trump posted on Truth Social on Saturday that he spoke to the leaders of Thailand and Cambodia and suggested he would not move forward with trade agreements with either country if the hostilities continued.
 He later said both sides agreed to meet to negotiate a ceasefire.

-Cambodian Prime Minister Hun Manet said Sunday his country agreed to pursue an “immediate and unconditional ceasefire.”
-He said Trump told him that Thailand had also agreed to halt attacks following the U.S. president’s conversation with Acting Thai Prime Minister Phumtham Wechayachai.
+Cambodian Prime Minister Hun Manet said earlier Sunday his country agreed to pursue an “immediate and unconditional ceasefire.”
+He said Trump told him that Thailand had also agreed to halt attacks following the U.S. president’s conversation with Phumtham.

-“This is positive news for the soldiers and people of both countries,” Hun Manet said in a statement.

 He said he tasked his deputy, Foreign Minister Prak Sokhonn, to coordinate next steps with U.S. Secretary of State Marco Rubio and to engage directly with Thailand's foreign minister to implement the ceasefire.